 Great Wall of China, Great Wall of China - Mutianyu,

-about Terracotta Army
+Terracotta Army history

 The Terracotta Army, part of the Mausoleum of the First Qin Emperor, is one of the world’s most famous, intriguing and visually arresting ancient sites, dating back to the third century BC.